microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 ## Deploy the application

-You can now build your "weather-service" project and send it to Azure Spring Cloud:
+You can now build your "weather-service" project and send it to Azure Spring Apps:

 ```bash
 cd weather-service